habitat-sh/habitat/www/source/docs/habitat-cli.html.md

     --config-from <CONFIG_DIR> Use package config from this path, rather than the package itself

+    --event-stream-application <EVENT_STREAM_APPLICATION> The name of the application for event stream purposes.
+This will be attached to all events generated by this Supervisor.
+    --event-stream-connect-timeout <EVENT_STREAM_CONNECT_TIMEOUT> How long in seconds to wait for an event stream connection before exiting the Supervisor.
+Set to '0' to immediately start the Supervisor and continue running regardless of the initial connection status. [env: HAB_EVENT_STREAM_CONNECT_TIMEOUT=]  [default: 0]
+    --event-stream-environment <EVENT_STREAM_ENVIRONMENT> The name of the environment for event stream purposes.
+This will be attached to all events generated by this Supervisor.
+    --event-meta <EVENT_STREAM_METADATA>...
+An arbitrary key-value pair to add to each event generated by this Supervisor.

+    --event-stream-server-certificate <EVENT_STREAM_SERVER_CERTIFICATE> The path to Chef Automate's event stream certificate in PEM format used to establish a TLS connection.

+    --event-stream-site <EVENT_STREAM_SITE> The name of the site where this Supervisor is running for event stream purposes.

+    --event-stream-token <EVENT_STREAM_TOKEN> The authentication token for connecting the event stream to Chef Automate. [env: HAB_AUTOMATE_AUTH_TOKEN=]

+    --event-stream-url <EVENT_STREAM_URL> The event stream connection string (host:port) used by this Supervisor to send events to Chef Automate.
+This enables the event stream and requires --event-stream-application, --event-stream-environment, and --event- stream-token also be set.
     --group <GROUP> The service group; shared config and topology [default: default].

 -i, --health-check-interval <HEALTH_CHECK_INTERVAL> The interval (seconds) on which to run health checks [default: 30]